jefftranter/raspberrypi/rp2040-logic-analyzer/README.md

 only limited by the abilities of the Pico.

 The commands are:
   * p#        - Set the first pin to receive capture data
   * n#        - Set how many pins to receive capture data
   * f#        - Set the frequency to capture data in Hz
   * t1|0      - Set the trigger to high or low (triggers on first pin)
   * s#        - Set how many samples to capture
+  * cfilename - Set filename to save (default OUTPUT.csv)
   * g         - Go!
   * ?         - show current parameters
   * h         - Show command usage

 Once "go" is selected the trigger will arm and wait for the specified signal.
 The output is a CSV file, each line contains every pin being sampled.